skazhy/advent/README.md

 My Advent of Code solutions, [in various languages](doc/PUZZLES.md).

-`aoc.sh` wraps the language specific tools to have somewhat unified API for testing and developing puzzles. `./aoc.sh $language $day $year` sets up files for a new puzzle & starts an interactive dev session if the given language has such capabilities. `./aoc.sh $language $day $year test` can be used to verify solutions.
+`aoc.sh` wraps the language specific tools to have a somewhat unified API for testing and development. `./aoc.sh $language $day $year` sets up files for a new puzzle & starts an interactive dev session if the given language has such capabilities. `./aoc.sh $language $day $year test` can be used to verify solutions.

 Puzzles are self-contained scripts (except for Rust - all puzzles are compiled to a single executable).
-Building the tooling sometimes is more fun than dealing with puzzles themselves, so a bash duct tape is holding this project together.
-[DEV.md](doc/DEV.md) has more detailed information about how this all works together.
+Building the tooling is sometimes more fun than dealing with puzzles themselves, so a bash duct tape is holding this project together.
+[DEV.md](doc/DEV.md) has more detailed information about how this all works.

 All puzzles read their input from `resources/$year/day$day.txt`, all puzzles (except for Clojure, which uses `clojure.test`) are expected to print out